oasis-tcs/openc2-oc2ls/oc2ls.md

 As an information modeling language, JADN supports only two kinds of relationships: "contain" and "reference".
-A JADN information model is a set of type definitions, where each definition may be basic or structured.
+A JADN information model is a set of type definitions, where each definition may be basic (e.g., using a single, usuall "primitive" type) or structured (e.g., using a "compound" type).
 Each field in a structured type may be associated with another model-defined type, and the set of associations between types forms a directed graph.
 Each association is either a container or a reference, and the direction of each edge is toward the contained or referenced type.

 The native format of JADN is JSON, but JADN content can be